cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 * `grant_authorization(granter, grantee)` - only callable by granter
 * `revoke_authorization(granter, grantee)` - only callable by granter
 * `revoke_all_authorizations(granter)` - only callable by granter and revokes all authorizations at once
+* `grant_temp_authorization(granter, grantee, interceptor?)` - only callable by granter and grants authorization for the scope of the enclosing message call.

 It is expected that each account which receives such an authorization implements an account handler to provide more restrictive authorization restrictions even though at a framework level the authorization is very broad.
+Grantees are prohibited from calling `grant_authorization` on behalf of the granter as that would allow them to bypass any restrictions otherwise set by the granter.

+Temporary authorizations can be used for patterns where an account needs to do an operation on behalf of another account but only to accomplish something else within the scope of one message call.
+An example would be a module moving coins just to require a payment which currently in the SDK is done by just letting that module move any coins of any account.
+A temporary authorization scopes it to the calling account.
+If the `interceptor` parameter is provided, the interceptor will receive the actual temporary grant and any messages a caller attempts to send on behalf of the granter will instead be routed to the interceptors `execute_authorized` method to decide whether to allow or deny the message.
+`grant_temp_authorization` can be used in combination with `create_temp` to create a temporary account which can only be used for the scope of the enclosing message call.

-In order to allow transaction processing modules to be implemented within a **virtual machine**, the **hypervisor** also has a list of "sudo" accounts which can execute messages on behalf of any caller.
+In order to allow transaction processing modules to be implemented within a **virtual machine**, the **hypervisor** also has a list of "superuser" accounts which can execute messages on behalf of any caller.
-The list of "sudo" accounts must be configured at startup.
+The list of "superuser" accounts must be configured at startup.

 ### Message Data and Packet Specification